baruchgu/playcourt/k3s/nfs_server/README.md

 # NFS server by K3S deployment
 ## 📌 Project Overview
-The project demonstrates all steps to build NFS server in K3S managed container.
+The project demonstrates all steps to build and use of NFS server in Nginx container.

 ## Deployment parts
 The deploy consists of
-- build PV, PVC and ConfigMap resources
+- create PV, PVC and ConfigMap resources
-- open NFS server
+- open NFS service
-- open nginx container with replicas and config file mounted to NFS folder
+- open Nginx container with replicas and config file mounted to NFS folder
-- test the nginx output
+- test the Nginx server output
 ## Pre-requirements
 The script installs the following apt packages by sudo permissions:
 - nfs-server